troyhill/TTFF/README.md

-# Tamiami Trail Flow Formula
+# Estimating flow across Tamiami Trail

-The Tamiami Trail Flow Formula (TTFF) provides weekly flow targets across Tamiami Trail.
+The Tamiami Trail Flow Formula (TTFF) provides weekly flow targets for water moving across Tamiami Trail through three water management structures: S12C, S12D, and S333.
 This page and the accompanying R package compare different approaches to modeling flow.
-The approaches use data from a network of stage, potential ET (PET), and rainfall gauges in WCA 3A and Everglades National Park.
-Estimates from each model for the current week are shown immediately below, and the individual approaches are described below.
+These approaches use data from a network of stage, potential ET (PET), and rainfall gauges in WCA 3A and Everglades National Park.
+Estimates from each model for the current week are shown immediately below, followed by descriptions of the individual approaches.

 &nbsp;

 &nbsp;

-## Current values:
+## Current model values:

 &nbsp;